Artists & Artisans

 Art museums around the world have collected De Lempicka, including the Metropolitan Museum of Art in New York, the National Museum in Krakow, Poland, which exhibited her works from September 2022 to March 2023, and the Centre Pompidou in Paris, among others.
 Starting in October 2024, the Fine Arts Museums in San Francisco will host the first major US retrospective of Tamara de Lempicka’s works.

-Tamara De Lempicka’s works of the 1920s, characterized by a carefree spirit and powerful independence for the female subjects she highlighted, continue to have an enduring influence on the pop culture landscape.
+Tamara De Lempicka’s works of the 1920s, characterized by a carefree spirit and powerful independence for the female subjects she highlighted, continue to have an enduring influence on modern art and the pop culture landscape.
 Tamara’s life, marked by her constant redefinitions of self, reflects her ground-breaking modern femininity and power as one of the defining painters of the Art Deco movement.